 'He is,' we heard Atticus answer, 'and he's asleep.
 Don't wake him up.'
 In obedience to my father, there followed what I later realized was a sickeningly comic aspect of an unfunny situation: the men talked in near-whispers.
 'You know what we want,' another man said.
 'Get aside from the door, Mr Finch.'
 'You can turn around and go home again, Walter,' Atticus said pleasantly.
 'Heck Tate's around somewhere.'
 'The hell he is,' said another man.
 'Heck's bunch's so deep in the woods they won't get out till mornin'.'
 'Indeed?
 Why so?'
 'Called 'em off on a snipe hunt,' was the succinct answer.
 'Didn't you think a'that, Mr Finch?'
 'Thought about it, but didn't believe it.
 Well, then,' my father's voice was still the same, 'that changes things, doesn't it?'
 'It do,' another deep voice said.
 Its owner was a shadow.

 'Do you really think so?'
 This was the second time I heard Atticus ask that question in two days, and it meant somebody's man would get jumped.
 This was too good to miss.
 I broke away from Jem and ran as fast as I could to Atticus.
 Jem shrieked and tried to catch me, but I had a lead on him and Dill.
 I pushed my way through dark smelly bodies and burst into the circle of light.
 'H-ey, Atticus?'
 I thought he would have a fine surprise, but his face killed my joy.
 A flash of plain fear was going out of his eyes, but returned when Dill and Jem wriggled into the light.
 There was a smell of stale whisky and pig-pen about, and when I glanced around I discovered that these men were strangers.
 They were not the people I saw last night.
 Hot embarrassment shot through me: I had leaped triumphantly into a ring of people I had never seen before.
 Atticus got up from his chair, but he was moving slowly, like an old man.
 He put the newspaper down very carefully, adjusting its creases with lingering fingers.
 They were trembling a little.
 'Go home, Jem,' he said.
 'Take Scout and Dill home.'
 We were accustomed to prompt, if not always cheerful acquiescence to Atticus's instructions, but from the way he stood Jem was not thinking of budging.
 'Go home, I said.'
 Jem shook his head.
 As Atticus's fists went to his hips, so did Jem's, and as they faced each other I could see little resemblance between them: Jem's soft brown hair and eyes, his oval face and snugfitting ears were our mother's, contrasting oddly with Atticus's greying black hair and square-cut features, but they were somehow alike.
 Mutual defiance made them alike.
-'Son, I said go home.' © WJEC CBAC Ltd. (4201-01) Turn over.
+'Son, I said go home.'
 4. I Know Why The Caged Bird Sings Answer part (a) and either part (b) or part (c).

 You are advised to spend about 20 minutes on part (a), and about 40 minutes on part (b) or part (c). (a) Read the extract on the opposite page.
-Then answer the following question: What do you think of the way Bailey speaks and behaves here?
-Give reasons for what you say, and remember to support your answer with words and phrases from the extract.
-[10] Either, (b) Write about Maya's relationship with her father, Bailey Senior.
-[20] Or, (c) Write about some of the times in Maya's life that helped her become a confident young woman.
+Then answer the following question: Look closely at how Bailey speaks and behaves here.
+What does it reveal about his character?
+[10] Either, (b) How is the relationship between Maya and her father, Bailey Senior, presented in I Know Why The Caged Bird Sings?
+[20] Or, (c) 'Maya grows up to be a confident young woman despite her parents' influence, not because of it.'
+To what extent do you agree with this statement?
 [20] "Bailey!"
 My watch hands made the uneven V of one o'clock.